-- 2018 Project Support II (PS II): grants of up to \$5,000 for 501c3 organizations. - General Operating Support (GOS): multi-year core support for 501c3 organizations with a primary mission of arts & culture.
+- 2018 Project Support II (PS II): grants of up to \$5,000 for 501c3 organizations.
+First-time CAC applicants are only eligible to apply to the PS II program. - General Operating Support (GOS): multi-year core support for 501c3 organizations with a mission that is primarily arts & cultural.